Fun Facts, Observations and Quotes

 Goldberg/Rapp in A Beautiful Mind

-Goldberg/Katt/Hauser/Linklater with Goldberg also as writer/director in Scotch and Milk
+Goldberg/Katt/Hauser/Linklater (Goldberg as writer/director) in Scotch and Milk

 Goldberg (as writer/director) and Katt in I Love Your Work